 On the day - (limited number per day) This will be a telephone surgery as we cannot have a large number of people in the waiting room at the same time.
-Please call between 8am and 9am Monday to Friday to book into the on the day surgery and the Doctor will call you back that morning
+Please call between 8am and 9am Monday to Friday to book into the 'on the day surgery' and the Doctor will call you back that day

 Contraception Services - IUD/IUS fittings will resume.
 Please book a telephone consultation to discuss your requirements before a fitting can be arranged if this is your first fitting